zj52024/Goose-Goose-Goose/README.md

 ** ONLY FOR WINDOWS!!!!!**

-(Tested on windows 10, not tested in other Windows versions.)
+(Tested on windows 10, not tested in other Windows versions.
+But I think Windows 11 would work well.)

 (I think it may be inefficient because I am not good at programming.
 If you think there's something to improve, please give me your active opinion.)